WordsGPT/psycholinguistics_benchmark_backend/existing_words/README_ew.md

 ### Processing results:

-**WARNIG!!:** The .xlsx dataset must include a column named "answer" with the expected or correct response in order to proceed.
+**WARNING!!:** The .xlsx dataset must include a column named "answer" with the expected or correct response in order to proceed.

-1. Execute `python3 processResults_ew.py <EXPERIMENT NAME>` -> it generates a .xlsx comparing the response obtained from the LLM with the expected or correct result, giving also the accuracy of the model.
+1. Execute `python3 processResults_ew.py <EXPERIMENT_NAME>` -> it generates a .xlsx comparing the response obtained from the LLM with the expected or correct result, giving also the accuracy of the model.

 **EXPERIMENT_NAME:**
    * <experiment_name>: process specific experiment.
    * "all": process all experiments in the batches folder.